CriticalMoments/CMSaasStarter/README.md

 The open source community is extending and improving SaasStarter!

 These extensions are reference implementations of commonly needed features.
 We don't integrate them into the main branch to keep our dependencies minimal and simplify maintenance.
-However, if you need them you can cherry pick into your fork:
+However, if you need them you can cherry pick into your fork/repo:

 - Internationalization: [branch](https://github.com/CriticalMoments/CMSaasStarter/tree/extension/internationalization), and [instructions](https://github.com/CriticalMoments/CMSaasStarter/pull/49)
 - Dark mode theme: [branch](https://github.com/CriticalMoments/CMSaasStarter/tree/extension/dark_mode), and [instructions](https://github.com/CriticalMoments/CMSaasStarter/pull/47)